Lima-Codes/log_report/README.md

 # Log Analysis Project
 This Python program is a reporting tool that prints out reports (in plain text) based on data in the 'news' database.
 It uses the psycopg2 module to connect to the database.

 * * *

 ## Program Output

-The program generates 3 reports answering the following questions:
+This project sets up a mock PostgreSQL database for a fictional news website.
+The provided Python script uses the psycopg2 library to query the database and produce a report that answers the following three questions:

 1. **What are the most popular three articles of all time?** Which articles have been accessed the most?
 Presented as a sorted list with the most popular article at the top.